atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

     * _The `compare` script can be run on a MIB file to diff it with the netdisco-mibs version._
     * _Run `prepmibs` (& import...) on each folder in "other" if those dependencies are required._

-1. import the MIBs: `importmibs /tmp/vendorname`
+1. import the MIBs: `EXTRAS/scripts/importmibs /tmp/vendorname`
-1. rebuild indexes to refer to new MIBs: `mkindex`
+1. rebuild indexes to refer to new MIBs: `EXTRAS/scripts/mkindex`
-1. bootstrap net-snmp with sufficient MAXTC: `setmaxtc`

-    * _Run this every time.
-It will only be slow the first time, building the apps._

-1. test load new mibs: `testload vendorname`
+1. test load new mibs: `EXTRAS/scripts/testload vendorname`

     * _Re-run until there are no errors reported in the output._
     * _The `compare` script can be run on a MIB file to diff it with the netdisco-mibs version._
-    * _Remember to run this for each "other" vendor that you also imported._
+    * _Also run this for each "other" vendor that you also imported._

-1. run snmptranslate across all mibs: `genxlate`
+1. run snmptranslate across all mibs: `EXTRAS/scripts/genxlate`

     * _Re-run until there are no errors reported in the output._

-1. inspect snmptranslate diffs: `git diff netdisco-mibs/EXTRAS/reports/all`
+1. inspect snmptranslate diffs: `git diff EXTRAS/reports/all`

     * _Sanity check that new entries are what you were expecting._

 1. add new vendors to `EXTRAS/contrib/snmp.conf`
-1. done! `git commit ...`
+1. done! `git commit ... && git push ...`

 # Some git tips
 * On MacOS and Linux: `git config --global core.autocrlf input`